-Favorite Hikes and Walks in Japan
+Hiking in Japan: My Favorite Hikes and Walks

 Circling Yakushima – Kyushu

-My favorite part was walking the famous West Forest Road where the only other creatures on foot were island monkeys and deers.
+My favorite part was walking the famous West Forest Road where the only other creatures on foot were island monkeys and deer.
 You can take many detours along the route to visit some of the many waterfalls in Yakushima.
 I also strongly recommend an overnight stay in Nagata, one of the most picturesque towns in Yakushima, for the sunset and sunrise views.
 You can read a more detailed account of my Yakushima island walk – Circling Yakushima.

 Mt.
-Miyanoura Hike in Yakushima – Kyushu
+Miyanoura hike in Yakushima – Kyushu

 Another Yakushima hike, which is sure more popular than circling Yakushima.
 I took the Yodogawa trail to reach Kyushu`s highest peak – Mt.
-Miyanoura and spent the night at one of the mountain huts close to Jomon Sugi to follow the Arakawa trail on the second day to get out of the mountains.
+Miyanoura and spent the night at one of the mountain huts close to Jomon Sugi.
+On the second day, I took the Arakawa trail to walk out of the mountains.
 I did the hike during perfectly sunny two days – a rare find in Yakushima.

 Oirase Stream in Aomori – Tohoku

-The hike takes around two three hours on average.
+The hike takes around two to three hours on average.
 The area is surprisingly well served by bus with many stops along the way.
-The peak fall color season in the area is usually towards the end of October each year and JR`s Tohoku Pass (which is now also for a limited time available to resident foreign passport holders) really helps with the trip budget.
+The peak fall color season in Towada and Oirase area occurs towards the end of October each year and JR`s Tohoku Pass (which is now also available to resident foreign passport holders) is a great deal for those departing from Tokyo.
 I wrote about my visit to Lake Towada and Oirase Stream in a separate post.

-Kakurunji and Tairyuji Temple Hikes in Shikoku
+Kakurunji and Tairyuji Temple hikes in Shikoku

-Other Hikes in Japan
+Other trails for best hikes in Japan

 These are some of my favorite hikes in Japan and I will be updating this post regularly as I get to discover new trails.
 For other Japan focused posts – you can visit my Japan Travel page.